 Try out hanging knee raises

-If you are comfortable doing at least 8 beautiful leg raises on the floor and hanging down from a bar or some rings* for around 30s without forearm cramps, try out the knee raises.
+If you are comfortable doing at least 8 beautiful leg raises on the floor and hanging down from a bar* or a pair of gymnastic rings* for around 30s without forearm cramps – try out the knee raises!

 The key point is here to keep your shoulders active.
 This way you won’t just rock from front to back while doing these.
 But – not that active that they do the main work.

 Do 3-5 sets of 5-12 reps, working in between the sets passively on your pike position.
-If you are trying to bridge the gap between two levels, lower reps can be helpful, too.
+If you are trying to bridge the gap between two levels, lower reps and more sets can be helpful, too.

 For example, don’t try to crank out 12 negatives – the DOMS the next day will kill you. 😀 Do 3-5 quality lowers of 5-10s each.